TimWargo/staru/README.md

 );
 ```
 ## Replacing .ini Files
-To allow for PHP sendmail to access gmail,replace the current files at \xampp\sendmail\sendmail.ini, \xampp\php\php.ini
+To allow for PHP sendmail to access gmail,replace the current files at '\xampp\sendmail\sendmail.ini' with '\staru\sendmail-replace-sendmail-ini.ini'
-with
+and                         '\xampp\php\php.ini' replaced with '\staru\php-replace-sendmail-ini.ini'
-\staru\sendmail-replace-sendmail-ini.ini
-\staru\php-replace-sendmail-ini.ini

 ## Starting StarU
 Once you are inside the project directory (staru/), type ```npm start```.